National HIV Testing Week

 This briefing gives an overview of cancer statistics for England.
+It covers detailed information on cancer diagnoses up to 2020 and deaths up to 2021, as well as statistics on NHS screening and treatment.
 Please download the PDF report above for full information and charts.

-Over half of people newly diagnosed with cancer are aged 70+.
-Among people aged 25-54, incidence rates are higher in women than in men.
-Among people aged 65+, incidence rates are around 50% higher in men than in women.
+Overall incidence of cancer was 21% higher in men than in women in 2020.
+Over half of people newly diagnosed with cancer are aged over 70.
+Among people aged 25 to 59, incidence rates are higher in women than in men.
+Among people aged over 65, incidence rates are around 50% higher in men than in women.

 Over half of cancers fall into four types: prostate, breast, lung, and colorectal.

-In 2020 in England, 137,234 people died from cancer in England.
-The number of deaths has increased by 8% since 2001.
+The number of deaths has increased by 6% since 2001.
 But after accounting for the fact that England’s population is both growing and ageing, the rate of cancer deaths has fallen.

 Many other cancer statistics are available.
-This briefing provides only an overview.
 Selected links to other statistics and sources are given below.

 Devolved Nations